brytonh/brytonh.github.io/_posts/2021-02-13-Poor-Mans-BFD.md

 Feb 12 17:30:30  R1 rpd[7597]: bgp_peer_mgmt_clear:8430: NOTIFICATION sent to 192.168.0.0 (External AS 64511): code 6 (Cease) subcode 4 (Administratively Reset), Reason: Management session cleared BGP neighbor
 Feb 12 17:30:40  R1 rmopd[9650]: PING_TEST_COMPLETED: pingCtlOwnerIndex = bgp-mon, pingCtlTestName = icmp-test
 ```
+We see above the ping test fails, and the event policy triggers the event action, bgp session to neighbor 192.168.0.0 is torn down successfully.

 If you want to watch it in real-time, use "monitor start daemon-info.log"